 The impact of the biodiversity available in the soil can not be more stressed than in this case.
 Historical growing practices have led agricultural “dirt” to reach very high levels of bacterial biomass.
 Unfortunately, bacteria are not the greatest carbon sequesters.
 Bacteria have much higher levels of Nitrogen compared to their capacity to retain carbon.

-Emphasis must be directed towards holistic growing practices that promote the building of biodiversity in the soil.
+Emphasis must be directed toward holistic growing practices that promote the building of biodiversity in the soil.
 With that, the fungal biomass will grow.
-Fungi is nature’s best-kept secret!
+Fungi are nature’s best-kept secret!
 They are natural carbon sequesters.
-With fungi increased presences, agricultural soils capacity to hold SOC increases by multiple folds.
+With an increased presence of fungi, agricultural soils' capacity to hold SOC increases by multiple folds.

 Feeding The Soil

-Plowing, tilling, and any type of agricultural practice that disrupts the soil destroys the soils ability to sequester carbon.
-The action of plowing and tilling shops all the fungal biomass important for healthy soils, releasing increased amounts of CO2 into the atmosphere.
-Regenerative agriculture’s holistic approach to farming indirectly focuses on increasing carbon sequestration in your farm soil.
+Plowing, tilling, and many other agricultural practices that disrupt the soil can destroy its ability to sequester carbon.
+These actions can strip the fungal biomass necessary for healthy soils, releasing increased amounts of CO2 into the atmosphere.
+Regenerative agriculture’s holistic approach to farming focuses on increasing carbon sequestration in the soil.

 Healthier Soils Sequester Higher Levels Of Carbon

-There are few times when one activity results in multiple benefits.
-But carbon sequestration in your soils is one such time.
+There are only but a few times when one single activity results in multiple benefits; carbon sequestration in your soils is one such time.
 Until our sun quits shining, we will have a source of energy for photosynthesis.
-If we consider ALL the players in the carbon cycle as equal and necessary, slowly, we will be able to drawdown the atmospheric greenhouse gases into the soil.
-Improving Soil Health increases soil ability to sequester carbon but also creates a healthier environment for healthy plants and trees.
-All of which create a healthier planet and a healthier you!
+If we consider ALL the players in the carbon cycle as equal and necessary, slowly we will be able to draw down the atmospheric greenhouse gases into the soil.
+Improving Soil Health increases soil's ability to sequester carbon but also creates a healthier environment for healthy plants and trees.
+All of these create a healthier planet able to sustain healthier humans!